louis6962/Vnavros2setup/README.md

-# If requiring joy or vesc yaml reconfiguration (NOTE THAT A GIT PULL MAY OVERRIDE THESE SETTINGS AND NEED TO BE REDONE)
+# If requiring joy or vesc yaml reconfiguration (NOTE THAT A GIT PULL MAY OVERRIDE THESE SETTINGS AND NEED TO BE REDONE) [This may be particularly relevant for Car 5)

 ### 1) Go to teleop_twist_joy.yaml
 ~~~